binqi-sun/binqi-sun.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Here is the courses that I am teaching/have taught.
+description: Here is the list of courses that I am teaching/have taught.
 nav: true
 nav_order: 5
 ---